-On December 13, 2019 the WIPO Secretariat published a draft issues paper to provide the basis for a shared understanding of the main questions that need to be discussed or addressed in relation to IP policy and AI.
+WIPO held a First Session of the Conversation on AI and IP in September 2019.
+In December 2019 WIPO published a draft issues paper for consultation to provide the basis for a shared understanding of the main questions that need to be discussed or addressed in relation to IP policy and AI.